Porphyria: Acute porphyrias

 Acute intermittent porphyria (AIP), variegate porphyria (VP), aminolevulinic acid dehydratase deficiency porphyria (ALAD) and hereditary coproporphyria (HCP).
 These diseases primarily affect the nervous system, resulting in episodic crises known as acute attacks.
 The major symptom of an acute attack is abdominal pain, often accompanied by vomiting, hypertension (elevated blood pressure), and tachycardia (an abnormally rapid heart rate).

 The most severe episodes may involve neurological complications: typically motor neuropathy (severe dysfunction of the peripheral nerves that innervate muscle), which leads to muscle weakness and potentially to quadriplegia (paralysis of all four limbs) and central nervous system symptoms such as seizures and coma.
 Occasionally, there may be short-lived psychiatric symptoms such as anxiety, confusion, hallucinations, and, very rarely, overt psychosis.
 All these symptoms resolve once the acute attack passes.

 Given the many presentations and the relatively low occurrence of porphyria, patients may initially be suspected to have other, unrelated conditions.
 For instance, the polyneuropathy of acute porphyria may be mistaken for Guillain–Barré syndrome, and porphyria testing is commonly recommended in those situations.
 Elevation of aminolevulinic acid from lead-induced disruption of heme synthesis results in lead poisoning having symptoms similar to acute porphyria.

 Chronic porphyrias

 The non-acute porphyrias are X-linked dominant protoporphyria (XLDPP), congenital erythropoietic porphyria (CEP), porphyria cutanea tarda (PCT), and erythropoietic protoporphyria (EPP).
-None of these are associated with acute attacks; their primary manifestation is with skin disease.
+None of these is associated with acute attacks: their primary manifestation is with skin disease.
 For this reason, these four porphyrias—along with two acute porphyrias, VP and HCP, that may also involve skin manifestations—are sometimes called cutaneous porphyrias.

 Skin disease is encountered where excess porphyrins accumulate in the skin.
 Porphyrins are photoactive molecules, and exposure to light results in promotion of electrons to higher energy levels.
 When these return to the resting energy level or ground state, energy is released.
 This accounts for the property of fluorescence typical of the porphyrins.
 This causes local skin damage.

 Two distinct patterns of skin disease are seen in porphyria: